Employer of Record

 Frequency

 In Spain, the standard payroll frequency is monthly.
-Employees typically receive their salaries on the last day of each month.
-This regularity helps in maintaining financial stability for both employees and employers.
+Employees typically receive their salaries according to the contractual and payroll schedule set by the employer and applicable CBA.

 These additional payments are outlined in employment contracts and collective agreements, providing clarity and predictability for both parties involved.
 This system helps in budgeting and financial planning for employees while also contributing to consumer spending during key times of the year.